microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/New-MgDeviceManagementManagedDevice.md

       - `[WellKnownName <String>]`: The name of the folder if the folder is a recognized folder.
 Currently contacts is the only recognized contacts folder.
     - `[Contacts <IMicrosoftGraphContact1[]>]`: The user's contacts.
 Read-only.
 Nullable.
     - `[Country <String>]`: The country/region in which the user is located; for example, US or UK.
 Maximum length is 128 characters.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
-    - `[CreatedDateTime <DateTime?>]`: The date and time the user was created.
+    - `[CreatedDateTime <DateTime?>]`: The date and time the user was created, in ISO 8601 format and in UTC time.
 The value cannot be modified and is automatically populated when the entity is created.
-The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
-Property is nullable.
-A null value indicates that an accurate creation time couldn't be determined for the user.
+Nullable.
+For on-premises users, the value represents when they were first created in Azure AD.
+Property is null for some users created before June 2018 and on-premises users that were synced to Azure AD before June 2018.
 Read-only.
 Supports $filter (eq, ne, not , ge, le, in).
     - `[CreatedObjects <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that were created by the user.
 Read-only.
 Nullable.
     - `[CreationType <String>]`: Indicates whether the user account was created through one of the following methods:  As a regular school or work account (null).
 As an external account (Invitation).
 As a local account for an Azure Active Directory B2C tenant (LocalAccount).
 Through self-service sign-up by an internal user using email verification (EmailVerified).
 Through self-service sign-up by an external user signing up through a link that is part of a user flow (SelfServiceSignUp).
 Read-only.Supports $filter (eq, ne, not, and in).
     - `[CustomSecurityAttributes <IMicrosoftGraphCustomSecurityAttributeValue>]`: customSecurityAttributeValue